near/pagoda-console/frontend/stores/README.md

 ## Persisting a Store (Local/Session Storage)

-Zustand comes with a default persistence middleware that unfortunately doesn't work with Next due to SSR + rehydration.
+Zustand comes with a default persistence middleware that unfortunately doesn't work with Next due to SSR/SSG + rehydration.
 Zustand tries to be helpful by hydrating stores before the app renders, which works great for traditional React SPA's, but causes [rehydration errors](https://www.joshwcomeau.com/react/the-perils-of-rehydration) for Next apps - a deal breaker.
 To prevent these errors, we need to hydrate our persisted stores inside a `useEffect()` hook (after the UI has rendered).

 As a side note, even Jotai has a call out in their docs calling out the same problem: https://jotai.org/docs/utils/atom-with-storage#server-side-rendering